This campaign will be allowing the optional rules system for Stamina and Combat Tricks. The original page for these rules can be found here.

 If you are suffering from any of the following conditions, you can’t regain stamina points:

-Confused, cowering, dazed, dead, disabled, exhausted, fascinated, frightened, helpless, nauseated, panicked, paralyzed, petrified, shaken, sickened, staggered, or stunned.
+Confused, cowering, dazed, dead, disabled, exhausted, fascinated, frightened, helpless, nauseated, panicked, paralyzed, petrified, shaken, sickened, staggered, stunned, or battered.